Inflect logo

 Carrier Density & Carrier Neutrality: Carrier count: over 15 – as of September 2025.
 The market features a mix of major domestic telecommunications providers and international carriers, ensuring competitive pricing for diverse network paths.

-Bare Metal: High-performance bare metal services are widely available through providers such as phoenixNAP and Hivelocity as of September 2025.
+Bare Metal: High-performance bare metal services are available through providers such as phoenixNAP and Hivelocity as of September 2025.

 Power Analysis